VishadPatel/Simple-ChatApp/README.md

-Testing doing for Github Integrtation
+Testing doing for Github Integrtation.

+Added some more details.